 As I've said multiple times before, and which I'll repeat year after year, "If there is any question, no matter how small, whether you are too intoxicated to drive, then don't.
 If your family or friends think you have had too much to drink, don't drive.
 Just don't.
 It is not worth the risk by any calculation."
 Err on the side of caution so that if you have any doubt of your capacity to drive, then please do not drive.
-Take a taxi, catch a ride with someone else, walk or sleep it off.
+Take a taxi or Uber, catch a ride with someone else, walk or sleep it off.
 Just don't drive!

 Rationally, we all know the dangers of drinking and driving.
 We endanger our own lives as well as the lives of others.
 Every year, we hear multiple news reports about terrible auto accidents, some with fatalities, that occur because a driver was intoxicated.
 Families are torn apart, lives are ruined, and much more.
 Why don't we learn from all these incidents?
 Even if you don't get in an accident, you might get arrested for drunk driving, with all the attendant high costs, and not just economic.
 You might even end up in jail.

 About 17,000 people are arrested for drunk driving in Massachusetts each year.
 That is a huge figure, showing that far too many people still don't understand that they should not drink and drive.
 How difficult is it to understand?
 DON'T DRINK & DRIVE!
 I'm sure drunk driving incidents in other states are just as significant.

 Each time you drink and drive, you endanger yourself, your passengers, pedestrians, cyclists, and people in other vehicles.
 Let someone else drive you, whether it be a friend or family.
 Take an Uber or public transportation.
 Leave your car where it is parked as you can always pick it up the next day.
 You have plenty of options so there is absolutely no reason to drink and drive.
 Be responsible.